PhD, Texas A&M University

 BS, Texas A&M University

-Associate Dean for Academic Affairs, Howard & Suzanne Kauffmann Chair in Engineering, University of Oklahoma
+Senior Associate Dean, Howard & Suzanne Kauffmann Chair in Engineering, University of Oklahoma

 Director and David W. Franke Professor, University of Oklahoma

 Distributed, high-performance, and cloud computing; optimal scheduling and control of large-scale production computing data centers; low-power embedded processing; reconfigurable computing.

 Dr. John Antonio is Senior Associate Dean and holds the Howard & Suzanne Kauffmann Chair in the Gallogly College of Engineering at the University of Oklahoma.
 As Senior Associate Dean, Dr. Antonio oversees the College’s research portfolio, graduate programs, and faculty development.
 He provides leadership in identifying and developing strategic opportunities for faculty and students in the realm of high-impact research and development.